Cefoperazone Sodium+sulbactam

-CEFOPERAZONE SODIUM+SULBACTAM belongs to the group of medicines called antibiotics used to treat various bacterial infections such as respiratory tract infection, urinary tract infection, blood infection, meningitis (inflammation of the brain and spinal cord), gonorrhoea (sexually transmitted disease), skin and soft tissue infections, abdominal infections, bone and joint infections, genital tract infections, and endometritis (infection in the uterus).
+Cefoperazone Sodium+sulbactam is used to treat various bacterial infections such as respiratory tract infection, urinary infection, blood infection, meningitis (inflammation of the brain and spinal cord), gonorrhoea (sexually transmitted disease), skin, abdominal, bone, and joint infections.

 Medicinal Benefits